CleanroomMC/cleanroom-website/docs/groovy-script/groovy/basics.md

 # Groovy Basics

 This will introduce you to the basics of Groovy.
-Afterwards, either use the sidebar to navigate to additional pages on this wiki, or use the external links in [Further Reading](#further-reading).
+Afterward, either use the sidebar to navigate to additional pages on this wiki, or use the external links in [Further Reading](#further-reading).

 ## Comments